biocore/qiime/doc/tutorials/tutorial.rst

 Step 4.
 Assign Taxonomy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A primary goal of the QIIME pipeline is to assign high-throughput sequencing reads to taxonomic identities using established databases.
 This will give you information on the microbial lineages found in your samples.
 Using `assign_taxonomy.py <../scripts/assign_taxonomy.html>`_, you can compare your OTUs against a reference database of your choosing.
 For our example, we will set the assignment_method to the RDP classification system and a confidence of 0.8 in :file:`custom_parameters.txt`.
+Note: the option "assign_taxonomy:e_value" is commented out, since it is not used for the rdp method and it will cause the parallel version of this workflow to fail.

 .. note::

     * # Taxonomy assignment parameters
+    * assign_taxonomy:id_to_taxonomy_fp
+    * assign_taxonomy:reference_seqs_fp
     * assign_taxonomy:assignment_method rdp
+    * assign_taxonomy:blast_db
     * assign_taxonomy:confidence    0.8
+    * #assign_taxonomy:e_value   0.001

 In the directory :file:`wf_da/uclust_picked_otus/rep_set/rdp_assigned_taxonomy`, there will be a log file and a text file.
 The text file contains a line for each OTU considered, with the RDP taxonomy assignment and a numerical confidence of that assignment (1 is the highest possible confidence).
 For some OTUs, the assignment will be as specific as a bacterial species, while others may be assignable to nothing more specific than the bacterial domain.
 Below are the first few lines of the text file and the user should note that the taxonomic assignment and confidence numbers from their run may not coincide with the output shown below, due to the RDP classification algorithm:

 .. note::

     * 41    PC.356_347  Root;Bacteria                                                                   0.980
     * 63    PC.635_130  Root;Bacteria;Firmicutes;"Clostridia";Clostridiales;"Lachnospiraceae"           0.960
     * 353   PC.634_150  Root;Bacteria;Proteobacteria;Deltaproteobacteria                                0.880
     * 18    PC.355_1011 Root;Bacteria;Bacteroidetes;Bacteroidetes;Bacteroidales;Rikenellaceae;Alistipes 0.990

 .. _filteraln:

 Step 5.
 Filter Alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Before building the tree, one must filter the alignment to removed columns comprised of only gaps.
 Note that depending on where you obtained the lanemask file from, it will either be named lanemask_in_1s_and_0s.txt or lanemask_in_1s_and_0s.
-If the user followed the instructions (:file:`4.Getting_started_with_QIIME.txt`) in the Virtual Machine, then the greengenes files will be located in :file:`/home/qiime_user/`.
-We will also set  the allowed gap fraction as 0.999999 in :file:`custom_parameters.txt` as follows:
+If the user followed the instructions (:file:`4.Getting_started_with_QIIME.txt`) in the Virtual Machine, then the greengenes files will be located in :file:`/home/qiime/`.
+We will also set the allowed gap fraction as 0.999999, remove outliers to False and a threshold of 3.0 in :file:`custom_parameters.txt` as follows:

 .. note::

     * # Alignment filtering (prior to tree-building) parameters
-	* filter_alignment:lane_mask_fp	/home/qiime_user/lanemask_in_1s_and_0s.txt
+    * filter_alignment:lane_mask_fp /home/qiime/lanemask_in_1s_and_0s.txt
     * filter_alignment:allowed_gap_frac  0.999999
+    * filter_alignment:remove_outliers  False
+    * filter_alignment:threshold    3.0

 A filtered alignment file is created in the directory :file:`wf_da/uclust_picked_otus/rep_set/pynast_aligned_seqs/`.